-A. General policies
+A. General Policies

 - 1. Appointment of librarians shall follow the same procedures that are established for appointing all institutional faculty members.
-Any librarian appointed to a college or university library faculty shall have the appropriate terminal professional degree.
-Appointment to any rank shall meet the criteria appropriate to that rank. - 2.
-To ensure that only candidates of the highest quality are appointed to the library faculty, there shall be a committee representative of the library faculty selected to review and screen all candidates, participate in the interview process, and make recommendations for appointment.
+Any librarian appointed to a college or university library faculty shall have the appropriate terminal professional degree.3 Appointment to any rank shall meet the criteria appropriate to that rank. - 2.
+To ensure that only candidates of the highest quality are appointed to the library faculty, there shall be at least one committee representative of the library faculty selected to participate in the reviewing and screening of all candidates, participate in the interview process, and make recommendations for appointment.

-3. The terms and conditions of every appointment to the library faculty shall be stated and con rmed in writing, and copies of all relevant documents, including the official document of appointment, shall be given to the faculty member.
-Subsequent extensions or modi cations of an appointment shall be stated and con rmed in writing.
+The terms and conditions of every appointment to the library faculty shall be stated and confirmed in writing, and copies of all relevant documents, including the official document of appointment, shall be given to the faculty member.
+Subsequent extensions or modifications of an appointment shall be stated and confirmed in writing.